Comeback (sports): NBA

-The Los Angeles Clippers had been trailing as much as 25 points during the game.
-In the 3rd and 4th quarters, the Clippers embarked on large runs to eventually seal the game 131–119, winning the Western Conference Semifinal series in Game 6 and advancing to their first Western Conference Final.
+The record for an NBA Finals game, of 29 points, was set on June 10, 2026, in the San Antonio Spurs vs New York Knicks game.
+In the 2026 NBA Finals, the Knicks trailed by as much as 81-52 with 9:27 left in the third quarter.
+The Knicks cut the lead to 90-75 by the end of that quarter and eventually won the game 107–106 on OG Anunoby's tip-in with 1.2 seconds left, completing the largest comeback in NBA Finals history.

 Cricket

 The ability for a comeback to occur in cricket is limited in all cases by the number of wickets and innings a team has left ("wickets" meaning the number of batsmen they have who have not yet been dismissed during their "innings", with each innings being a scoring turn for the team), and additionally either, in limited overs cricket, by the number of legal deliveries (periods of play) each team is allotted to score off of (with teams generally expected to score at most six runs per delivery), or in first-class cricket, the time limit.

 Limited-overs cricket

 In limited overs cricket, where the teams each get one innings, comebacks look significantly different than they do in other sports: this is because during the first half of the game, only one team (the "first-batting" team) is allowed to score, while in the second half of the game, either the game immediately ends when the other team (the "chasing" team) takes the lead (akin to baseball's walkoff), or the game is won/tied by the first-batting team, with only some games featuring tiebreakers.
 This means that anytime the chasing team wins a limited-overs match, they do so having never taken the lead until the end of the game; conversely, anytime the first-batting team wins, they do so having never trailed during the game.
 Comebacks in limited-overs cricket therefore have less to do with the actual lead or deficit teams have on the scoreboard, and more to do with how teams perform against the number of runs they are projected to score from their innings, which is generally determined by looking at their run rate and other factors.
 This means that the first-batting team can be said to "come back" during the second half of the game even though they are not the ones scoring, because the chasing team was initially scoring very quickly and appeared on target to take the lead, only to be defeated by a good defensive performance by the first-batting team which slowed down the chasing team's scoring rate and/or ended the chasing team's innings early.